What you'll need Resident Hand Book

 by noise to contact the community member and request that the

 noise be reduced.
-If this approach does not succeed, contact a
+If this approach fails, contact CLC staff.

-CLC staff member.
-When the efforts of CLC staff are not
+When the efforts of CLC staff are not enough, Bellingham Police

 Roofs, Windows & Ledges

 Unauthorized access to any roof will result in disciplinary action

 and a $35 charge.
 Climbing through windows or on building

 exteriors, balconies, or ledges is prohibited.
 Suspending any

 object from windows, building exteriors, balconies, or ledges is